OctopusDeploy/blog/blog/2021-08/single-api-framework/index.md

 ### Analyse & Test

-We used [Assent](https://github.com/droyad/Assent) tests to snapshot the entire HTTP response from an endpoint, for both the happy path and also any edge cases.
+We used [Assent](https://github.com/droyad/Assent) tests to snapshot the entire HTTP response from an endpoint, for both the happy path and any edge cases.
 These tests also measured the response time for an endpoint so we could check for any performance regressions.

 ### Migrate

-For a simple GET endpoint, the migration might be relatively trivial.
-For endpoints which mutated state, things could be more time consuming as rules such as validation needed to be considered, understood, and ported over to the ASP.NET controller pattern.
+For a simple GET endpoint, the migration could be trivial.
+For endpoints which mutated state, things could be more time consuming.
+Rules such as validation were considered, understood, and ported over to the ASP.NET controller pattern.

 ### Verify

-The previously-added tests would be re-run in CI, alerting us to any performance regressions, functional changes or alterations of the response content.
-Objective decisions could then be made about any changes seen and whether they were acceptable or not.
+The previously-added tests were re-run in CI, alerting us to any performance regressions, functional changes or alterations of the response content.
+Objective decisions were then made about any changes and whether they were acceptable or not.

 ## Enable

-This approach was successful and showed us that migrating the entire Octopus Deploy API would be possible.
+This approach was successful and proved that migrating the entire Octopus Deploy API was possible.

 It also showed us that while Nancy endpoints typically took around 100ms to return a response, the first call to an ASP.NET endpoint would return in around 200ms but subsequent calls took 30-40ms.

-A team of 4 engineers then spent six months focussing on migrations.
+A team of 4 engineers spent six months focussing on migrations.

-To refine our approach to migrating we decided to target endpoints which were similar and less-complex.
+To refine our approach to migrating, we targeted endpoints which were similar and less-complex.
 To find out which endpoints met these criteria we wrote a C# script, executed in LINQPad, which reflected over the Octopus Deploy codebase and grouped endpoints by common code and base classes.

 To get a measure of relative complexity, we sorted by a metric based on lines of code and cyclomatic complexity.
 This grouping and sorting allowed us to focus on the mechanism of migration while avoiding too much domain complexity.

 We learned a few things:

-- Due to the performance improvements of ASP.NET we did not feel it necessary to continue testing for performance regressions.
+- Due to the performance improvements of ASP.NET, it wasn't necessary to continue testing for performance regressions.
 - Snapshot-based tests can be challenging to write because you have to account for and “scrub” data that changes between invocations of an endpoint, such as timestamps or IDs.
 - For tests that are checking edge cases, it can be simpler to just assert on the parts of the response that you really care about, such as response code and any error text.
 - Tests need data, which can be nontrivial to create, so it’s important to separate this concern from the specifics of your tests.
-- Establishing (and documenting) repeatable patterns for how you migrate is vital, as it enables others in the engineering team to do migrations as well.
+- It's vital to establish (and document) repeatable patterns for how you migrate, so others in the engineering team can do migrations as well.
 - Understanding the domain that is specific to an endpoint can be the hardest part of a migration.

-Further, we found that this type of work can be repetitive, risking dips in developer motivation.
-To combat this we made sure to observe milestones along the way, such as % endpoints migrated and migration of all endpoints of a specific grouping or type.
+We also found this type of work can be repetitive, risking dips in developer motivation.
+To combat this, we observed milestones along the way, such as % endpoints migrated and migration of all endpoints of a specific grouping or type.

 We also tracked our progress with a variation on the classic burndown chart.